nus-cs2113-AY2021S1/tp/docs/team/benardotang.md

     * Added overall structure for implementation of InputParser
     * Sections of InputParser which some Command functionalities were reliant on
     * Management of output messages to the user through UI class
+    * Added functionality in SearchCommand, that was initially implemented by teammate [Jiqing](https://github.com/judowha), to be able to recognise case-insensitive or incomplete inputs as keywords.

 * Contributions to documentation:
     * Added table of contents and overall structure for user guide.
     * Added documentation for `watch` command, `updatetimelimit` command and Command Summary.
     * General formatting updates and fixes in user guide each time a new feature was added into the guide.
+    * Added documentation to some methods in the InputParser Class.
+Added full documentation to UI Class

 * Contributions to DG:
     * Added table of contents and overall structure for developer guide.